muscak/MIT-PE-Applied-Data-Science-Program/Street View Housing Number Digit Recognition/README.md

 <img src='Images/first_10_digits.png' align='center' alt='First 10 labels (digits) in training set.'></img>

+As you can see in the below count plot, the number of each digit in the training dataset are quit similar to the eachother.
+That's why it's safe to highlight that the trainin set is balanced.
+This allow us to we can only focus on the accuracy score metric.

 <img src='Images/SVHN-Dist.png' align='center' alt='Distribution of the labels (digits) in training set.'></img>